ericsonga/APCSAReview/_sources/Unit7-ArrayList/SearchSort/searchBasics.rst

 * Insertion Sort - Insert the next unsorted element in the already sorted part of the array by moving larger values to the right.
 Start at index 1 and loop through the entire array.
 * Merge sort - Break the elements into two parts and recursively sort each part.
 An array of one item is sorted (base case).
 Then merge the two sorted arrays into one.

+The next lessons will explain these sorting algorithms.

+..
 There are many videos on YouTube that show these sorts.
 Here is a folk dance for selection sort.

-.. youtube:: Ns4TPTC8whw
+.. .. youtube:: Ns4TPTC8whw
     :align: center

+..
 Here is folk dance for insertion sort.

-.. youtube:: ROalU379l3U
+.. .. youtube:: ROalU379l3U
     :align: center

+..
 Here is folk dance for merge sort.

-.. youtube:: XaqR3G_NVoo
+.. .. youtube:: XaqR3G_NVoo
     :align: center

+..
 Here is another video that talks about bubble sort, insertion sort, and quick sort.
 Of these only insertion sort is on the exam.

-.. youtube:: WaNLJf8xzC4
+.. .. youtube:: WaNLJf8xzC4
     :align: center